-The District has certified 151,358 groundwater, surface water and combination surface/ground water irrigated acres.
-The District continues to add permanent water level recorders into dedicated monitoring wells giving the district the ability to look at static water levels on a daily basis.
-The District also promotes water conservation through a cost share program that includes assistance on pivot conversions, gated pipe and soil moisture sensors.
-Flow meters are not required, but an ultrasonic flow meter is offered to irrigators free of charge.
-The District received an NET PIE grant to purchase the flow meter.
-The MNNRD also participated in the ELM study with the Elkhorn and Loup NRD's.
-The MNNRD, through grants from the Nebraska Environmental Trust and the Nebraska Department of Environmental Quality, has hired JEO Consulting, INC to develop a restoration plan for the Long Pine Creek Watershed.
+Through the end of 2020 the District has certified 113,171 groundwater irrigated acres.
+In 2019 the Middle Niobrara NRD received a NET Grant to establish more monitoring wells across the district to help with water quality and quantity data collection.
+The District also promotes water conservation through a cost share program that includes assistance on pivot conversions, gated pipe, and soil moisture sensors.
+Flow meters are not required, but an ultrasonic flow meter is offered to irrigators free of charge through the help of an NET PIE grant that helped purchase the flow meter.
+The MNNRD also participated in the ELM study with the Elkhorn and Upper/Lower Loup NRD's.
 The Long Pine Creek Watershed is located primarily in Brown County and encompasses 332,300± acres.
 The watershed includes the communities of Ainsworth and Long Pine and various Nebraska Game and Park properties.
 Long Pine Creek is the longest self-sustaining trout stream in the state and a popular destination for anglers.
-Over the years, the Long Pine Creek and its tributaries have experienced significant stream bank erosion problems, threatening structures and further impairing hydrological and biological functions of the stream.
+Over the years, the Long Pine Creek and its tributaries have experienced significant stream bank erosion problems, threatening structures, and further impairing hydrological and biological functions of the stream.
 Stream bank and gully erosion contribute large sediment loads to the Niobrara River that ultimately deposit into Lewis and Clark Reservoir.
 In addition, Long Pine Creek, Bone Creek, Niobrara River from Bear Creek to Snake Creek, and the Boardman Creek are listed on the 303 (d) impaired waters list for E. coli.
 High nitrate concentrations are found in groundwater in the irrigated portion of the watershed.
+The MNNRD continues addressing the hydrological and biological functions of the watershed utilizing a variety of programs, including USDA-NRCS Environmental Quality Incentive Program (EQIP) along with grants through Environmental Protection Agency's (EPA) Nebraska Department of Environment and Energy (NDEE) 319 Nonpoint Source and Nebraska Environmental Trust (NET) to implement in-stream restoration projects and get best management practices on the ground.
+An application for an NRCS Watershed Work Plan (EA) in the LPCW - Long Pine Creek Watershed Improvement Project (LPCWIP), through the Watershed and Flood Preventions Operations (WFPO) Program was submitted and approved.
+This planning will focus on 9 resource management concerns.
+In 2020 three WFPO's have been approved for planning in Cherry County.

-Field work was conducted along with several stakeholder meetings being held in Ainsworth 2015 to 2017.
-A detailed assessment and conceptual restoration plan report for Sand Draw Creek and a watershed Water Quality Management Plan for the Long Pine Creek Watershed were developed.
-In 2015 the District began working on a Voluntary IMP with the Department of Natural Resources and stakeholders.
-In 2018 the District continued working on their Voluntary IMP with the Department of Natural Resources.
-Since 2015 the District has created 1,315 tons of eastern red cedar chips.
-These chips are being applied to agricultural fields and pastures to enhance soil moisture, help keep soil temperatures cool, and aid in nitrogen tie up.
+Since 2015 the District has created 2100 tons of eastern red cedar chips.
+These chips are being applied to agricultural fields and pastures to enhance soil moisture retention, help keep soil temperatures cool, aid in nitrogen tie up and increase organic matter.
 UNL is conducting the research on these fields to showcase the soil health and water quality benefits.